koolphp/koolreport/README.md

 11. [querybuilder package](https://github.com/koolreport/querybuilder)
 12. [statistics package](https://github.com/koolreport/statistics)

-### The core framework and all free packages are available on Packagist to be installed with Composer as well:
+### The core framework and all free packages are available on Packagist to be installed and updated with Composer:

 * [KoolReport packagist](https://packagist.org/users/koolreport/packages/)

+### The licensed packages will be published to our private repository server to be installed and updated with Composer as well.
+The procedure is really similar to Private Packagist service.
+Our service should be available soon in late May or early June 2019.

 # KoolReport